jsenv/core/packages/test/README.md

 3. "scripts/dev.mjs"

 A server is required to run tests in a browser, it must serve source and test files.
-If the server is not started, jsenv import the file configured by `webServer.moduleUrl` to start it.

 ```console
 npm i --save-dev @jsenv/core